JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/non_dolphin.md

 - Note that games tend to have a lot of "smaller" frame counters which reset under certain conditions.
 Try going through different menus and levels to get most of the counters to reset.
 Then use one of the remaining counters as your `frameCounterAddress`.

-- When you open the Memory Viewer dialog for a potential `frameCounterAddress`, you probably want to see your game's .exe filename followed by a hexadecimal address.
+- When you open the Memory Viewer dialog for a potential `frameCounterAddress`, you probably want to see your game's .exe filename (as opposed to a different .exe or a .dll) followed by a hexadecimal address.
 However, this process hasn't been tested with many PC games, so it's possible that there are some games where you can't find a `frameCounterAddress` like this.

 ## Reading memory values